blfcweb/biggestlittlefc.github.io/register.md

 Patron and Sponsor are **not available after {{ page.preregend }}**; you cannot upgrade at-con.
 If you pre-register as Attendee, you can still buy the swag from the con store, *if there is any left*.
 Pre-registering as Patron/Sponsor *reserves* the swag just for *you*, and you'll pay less than in the con store.

-This year's swag items are still being determined.
+This year's patron-level swag is still being determined.

 ### Pre-Reg Levels